-- Items with alcohol, tobacco, or other drug logos, profanity, or threatening statements or violence are forbidden. - ATHLETIC SHOES ARE REQUIRED FOR PHYSICAL EDUCATION CLASS AND FOR RECESS.
+- Items with alcohol, tobacco, or other drug logos, profanity, or threatening statements or violence are forbidden. - Athletic shoes are required for physical education and recess.
 Flip-flops or other slip-on sandals should not be worn for safety reasons and may not be worn during physical education class or recess. - Items such as bare midriffs, tops with spaghetti straps, halter tops, short shorts, see-through clothing, visible undergarments, baggy pants, pajamas, and shirts slit down the sides are NOT allowed.
 Student clothing should appropriately cover all parts of the body to avoid controversy and to keep attention away from the person wearing the clothing. - A violation of these rules will result in a student being given appropriate clothing to wear.
 A student may also be sent home to change or parents may be called to provide a change of clothing. - Hats, hoods, and sunglasses should be removed at the time students enter the school building.